Illinois resident suffering breathing issues after vaping dies

 An Illinois resident who was recently hospitalized with severe respiratory issues after vaping has died.

-The death comes as reports of illnesses from vaping are growing around the country, with the Centers for Disease Control and Prevention (CDC) announcing this week more than 149 possible cases of severe lung illness from vaping products in 15 states, including California, Wisconsin, Minnesota, New York and Texas.
+The death comes as reports of illnesses from vaping are growing around the country, with the Centers for Disease Control and Prevention announcing Friday that more than 193 possible cases of severe lung illness from vaping products in 22 states are under investigation.

-The only thing linking the cases is that the patients all reported using vaping products that contain either nicotine or THC, the psychoactive ingredient in marijuana.

-In Illinois, details were not immediately available about the person who died so as to protect the person's identity, the state health department said in a press release on Friday.

-The number of people taken to Illinois hospitals with respiratory problems after vaping has doubled in the past week to 22 individuals ranging in age from 17 to 38, the state said, adding that it is also investigating another 12 cases.

-“The severity of illness people are experiencing is alarming and we must get the word out that using e-cigarettes and vaping can be dangerous,” said the health department's director, Dr. Ngozi Ezike, in the release.
+All of the cases were identified between June 28 and Aug.
+20.

+"We find ourselves in the early stages of these investigations trying to piece together the facts.
+Many of these cases have involved the presence of compounds like THC," Mitch Zeller, director of the Food and Drug Administration's Center for Tobacco Products, said during a call with reporters.

+Illinois public health officials declined to give any information about the person who died, other than that the person was an adult.
+Twenty-two cases have been confirmed in that state, with an additional 12 under investigation.

+The patients range in age from 17 to 38 and the majority of cases have been men, Dr. Jennifer Layden, chief medical officer and state epidemiologist at the Illinois Department of Public Health, said during a call with reporters.

-People who vape have complained of symptoms including shortness of breath, fatigue, and cough.
-Others have reported vomiting and diarrhea, according to the state health department.
+Many patients have complained of symptoms including shortness of breath, fatigue and cough.
+Others have reported vomiting and diarrhea, according to the Illinois health department.
 Symptoms usually worsened before the person went to the hospital.

-Health officials in Illinois are working with other agencies to determine what vaping products were being used by those who have fallen ill and where they were obtained.

 In Minnesota, the chief medical officer for Children's Minnesota, a pediatric health system, previously told NBC News that four teenagers were hospitalized with what doctors initially believed was a bad respiratory infection, like pneumonia, but their symptoms worsened.